 •Wait for modem drivers to install from the dongle

 (TIP: the dongle can be browsed via Windows Explorer.
 Files are Read-Only)

-After Driver installation is complete, a window will popup with a default provider name (Telstra, Vodafone, or Optus in our case)
+•After Driver installation is complete, a window will popup with a default provider name (Telstra, Vodafone, or Optus etc)

-(NOTE: ‘Disconnect’ before shutting down or when the computer is going to be idle for while)
+(NOTE: ‘Disconnect’ before shutting down or when the computer is going to be idle for a while)